SAKryukov/dotnet-solution-structure/articles/article0.md

 Nevertheless, everything will still work.
 One can even use unrelated type names, such as `String`, provided the uniquerness of the keys is preserved.
 How?
 To achive that, I developed  this this `ResourseDictionaryUtility.NormalizeDictionary` method.
 Let's look at it closely.

-The code for [`GetObject`](#code-get-object) and [`TypeKey`](#code-type-key) is a bit simplified.
-In the source code, one can find a bit more complicated experimanta code with additional data type and parameters, indicating what to use for the type identification.
-The ideas for that are fuzzy and are not really used in any applications.

-### Multiple Objects: Possible Mistakes and Dictionary Normalization
+### Multiple Objects: Dictionary Normalization

+The situation described above is one of the possible developer's mistakes.
 Unfortunately, I cannot see a way to bind anything in a key value with anything at all --- binding does not work inside a key.
 So, I developed the normalization procedure:

 ```{lang=XML}
 public static void NormalizeDictionary(ResourceDictionary dictionary) {